Mightynumnums/repeat/README.md

+This project was a fun stab at using Watson's speach to text API.
+The application listens to the user's voice and kindly prints what they are saying on the screen.
+Neat.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>